sap-production/OTAService/README.md

 * The ios-service.war can simply be deployed to the Tomcat/webapps folder
 * If `<Host [...] copyXML="true">` is configured in the server.xml the default context config of the Application is copied to <br>`<Tomcat>/conf/Catalina/localhost/ota-service.xml`
+* **Since iOS 7.1 OTA service has to be used with https!** The the server hosting OTA Service has to have https enabled **and** has to have a certificate accepted by iOS.
+If you use a self signed certificate the appropriate (CA) certificate has to be installed on the device.

 **Parameters in `ota-service.xml`:**
 * `htmlTemplatePath`: The absolute path to your custom HTML template (the template must not be named "template.html"!)